-- 1. The official withdrawal date of any student is considered to be the last day of recorded attendance. - 2.
+- 1. The official withdrawal date of any student is the last day of recorded attendance. - 2.
 For students officially withdrawing or terminating from the program, refunds will be issued within fourteen (30) calendar days of the official withdrawal date. - 3.
 All other financial, equipment, etc. must be satisfied.
 Refunds do not include books, supplies, uniforms, etc. - 4.
-The student is responsible for all expenses incurred while traveling to and from KU as well as expenses for food and lodging while attending classes at KU.
+The student is responsible for all expenses incurred while traveling to and from KU as well as expenses for food and lodging while attending classes at KU. - 5.
+KU reserves the right to change the opening and closing dates of its classes, hours of instruction, equipment, facility, tuition rates, and fees.
+However, there will be no price changes for any student enrolled under the terms of the contract he/she signed. - 6.
+In the event of labor disputes, KU reserves the right to suspend classes until resolved.